 The Fairlane Hotel is another superb luxury boutique hotel located next to the covered historic Arcade shopping area, and just a few blocks from Printers Alley, the Tennessee Performing Arts Center, and Ryman Auditorium.
 It is also a few blocks from Broadway.

-The hotel is situated in 401 Union, a landmark building which was built in 1972 and was originally the Nashville headquarters of Fidelity Federal Savings and Loan.
+The hotel is situated in 401 Union, a landmark building built in 1972 and was originally the Nashville headquarters of Fidelity Federal Savings and Loan.
 Many of the mid-century architectural details of this modernist building, like terrazzo flooring, brass details, and wood paneling, have been preserved and enhanced.

 Behind the mid-century modernist facade, savvy travelers experience impeccable service with the timeless appeal of classic style.
 Retro modern rooms offer floor to ceiling windows and modern bathrooms.